ZERNIPAX: A Fast and Accurate Zernike Polynomial Calculator in Python: Results

 In Figure \ref{derivatives}, it can be seen that Jacobi recursion is much more stable for higher mode numbers compared to the direct polynomial evaluation of Equation \ref{radial-part-eq} using 64-bit precision.
 We observe that although the polynomial coefficients can be calculated exactly, the direct polynomial evaluation in 64 bits causes floating point errors to accumulate for higher-order cases.
+Moreover, errors tend to increase for higher values of difference $n - m$, reaching a minimum along the $n = m$ line, and the maximum error occurs for the $n=50, m=0$ mode.
+As previously discussed, this instability arises from summing terms with vastly different magnitudes, which becomes particularly pronounced in higher-order polynomials in $\rho$ when using direct polynomial evaluation.
+In Figures \ref{derivatives} and \ref{compare-all}, the color bar range is set to be between $10^{-16}$ and 1 to provide sufficient resolution for both methods, ensuring a fair comparison without suggesting one is flawless, even though some error values are above 1.
+The actual maximum and average values are also indicated in the figures for clarity.

-Compared to most of the previous studies on Zernike Polynomials, in this paper, we are sharing our code as an open-source library, instead of explaining the methodology.
-Therefore, we will also compare the performance of our code with the limited number of other open-source Zernike Polynomial codes, such as ZERN \cite{zern-gh}, ZERNIKE \cite{zernike-gh} and ZERNPY \cite{zernpy-gh}, instead of comparing it to our versions of different algorithms since the implementation could significantly affect the performance of the algorithm.
-In Figure \ref{compare-all}, it can be seen that the codes using Jacobi recursion relation, namely ZERNIPAX and ZERN, perform substantially better for high mode numbers, whereas libraries ZERNIKE (which uses direct polynomial evaluation), and ZERNPY (which uses direct polynomial evaluation until $n=10$ and then switches to the recursion relation of Zernike Polynomials in Equation \ref{zernike-recursion}) suffer from numerical instabilities at higher mode numbers.
+Unlike most of the previous studies on Zernike polynomials, in this paper, we are sharing our code as an open-source library, instead of only explaining the methodology.
+Therefore, we will also compare the performance of our code with the limited number of other open-source Zernike polynomial codes, such as \texttt{ZERN} \cite{zern-gh}, \texttt{ZERNIKE} \cite{zernike-gh} and \texttt{ZERNPY} \cite{zernpy-gh}, instead of comparing it to our own versions of different algorithms since the implementation could significantly affect the performance of the algorithm.
+In Figure \ref{compare-all}, it can be seen that the codes using Jacobi recursion relation, namely \texttt{ZERNIPAX} and \texttt{ZERN}, perform substantially better for high mode numbers, whereas libraries \texttt{ZERNIKE} (which uses direct polynomial evaluation), and \texttt{ZERNPY} (which uses direct polynomial evaluation until $n=10$ and then switches to the recursion relation of Zernike polynomials in Equation \ref{zernike-recursion}) suffer from numerical instabilities at higher mode numbers.